Option Valuation Calculator

 Option Valuation Methods

 Option valuation is the process of determining the theoretical fair value of an options contract.
-Accurate valuation helps traders identify mispricings in the market and make informed decisions about buying or selling options.
-The three most common valuation methods are the Black-Scholes model (closed-form solution for European options), the Binomial model (lattice model for American options), and Monte Carlo simulation (for exotic or path-dependent options).
+Accurate valuation helps traders spot mispricings and make informed decisions about buying or selling.
+The three most common methods are the Black-Scholes model (a closed-form solution for European options, used by this calculator), the binomial model (a lattice model that also handles American early exercise), and Monte Carlo simulation (for exotic or path-dependent payoffs).
+The Black-Scholes-Merton framework was published in 1973 by Fischer Black, Myron Scholes and Robert C. Merton; Scholes and Merton received the 1997 Nobel Memorial Prize in Economic Sciences for it.
+These are the genuine originators of modern option valuation - documented academic history.

 Each method has strengths and weaknesses.
 Black-Scholes provides instant, exact solutions but assumes constant volatility and European-style exercise.
 The Binomial model handles American exercise rights and discrete dividends but requires more computation.
 Monte Carlo can handle any payoff structure but is the most computationally intensive.
 For standard listed equity options, Black-Scholes with dividend adjustments provides sufficiently accurate valuations for most practical purposes.